-In March 2020, as COVID-19 was declared a pandemic by the World Health Organization, seemingly overnight much of the global workforce shifted to a remote modality.
-Many employees who had exclusively worked in an office were forced to work from home for the first time, and this remote modality lasted more than a year for most workers, and in some cases is still in effect almost two years later.
-While workers soon discovered much of their job could be completed efficiently and effectively from home, especially once they were provided with similar technological capabilities they had in the office, what became clear almost immediately was that the benefits of sharing the knowledge in the workplace and human interaction that came naturally at the traditional office could not be replicated over a computer screen.
+In March 2020, as COVID-19 was declared a pandemic by the World Health Organization, seemingly overnight much of the global workforce shifted to remote working.
+Many employees who had exclusively worked in an office were forced to work from home for the first time, with this lasting more than a year for most workers.
+While employees soon discovered much of their job could be completed effectively from home, what became immediately clear was that sharing knowledge through a computer screen was not quite as easy or natural as it once was in the office.

-The importance of ensuring opportunities for interpersonal relationships and fostering creativity, both of which can best be done face-to-face, continues to be a crucial element companies are focused on maintaining as many transition to a hybrid work model.
-In fact, some companies are even redesigning their physical layout in such a manner that allows the office to be a place where colleagues can more easily interact and share ideas when they decide to come to the office, rather than the pre-pandemic traditional model of individual offices and closed doors.
+Preserving interpersonal relationships and fostering creativity, both of which are best done face-to-face, continue to be crucial as many companies transition to hybrid work.
+In fact, some companies are even redesigning their office layouts to make the office to be a place where colleagues can more easily interact and share ideas, rather than the pre-pandemic traditional model of individual offices and closed doors.

-Specifically, the results showed that 40% of those surveyed felt sociability was the main factor that working from home could not provide.
+Specifically, the results showed that 40% felt sociability was the main thing the office provided that working from home lacked.
 The survey also revealed that 37% believed spontaneous collaboration with colleagues was the biggest difference between working in a traditional office and working from home.